pingcap/docs/dev/how-to/deploy/tidb-in-kubernetes-prerequisites.md

 | net.bridge.bridge-nf-call-arptables | 1 |
 | net.bridge.bridge-nf-call-ip6tables | 1 |

-When you set `net.bridge.bridge-nf-call-*` parameters, and if your option reports an errors, you can check whether this module is loaded by running the following command:
+When you set `net.bridge.bridge-nf-call-*` parameters, and if your option reports an error, you can check whether this module is loaded by running the following command:

 {{< copyable "shell-regular" >}}